elevate-human-experiences/elevate/README.md

 - And more ...

 ## Approach
-This project aims to provide fast, cheap, accurate, and deterministic outcomes to common code in GenAI.
-If you're planning to perform one of the tasks that this code helps with, you should be guaranteed gold standard model and tool to perform that task.
-For example, in Text-to-JSON, you could use different models, but you can also use `lite-llm` or `instructor`.
-What's the best one for you?

-Here's how we will achieve this:
-- We'll be using a Test-Driven Development approach to building this toolset.
-- Each helper class can be run `with_tool` and `with_model`.
-- The default values for them should be the "gold standard".
-- Pytests should enforce the speed, cost, accuracy and determinism constraints.
-- Precommits should run pytest, and also test before merge to main.
-- A comparison chart should suggest what tools and models work well (TODO).
-Users will typically know the models they are allowed to use.
-The code should choose the right tools for it.
+This project is designed to deliver fast, cost-effective, reliable, and deterministic solutions to common GenAI challenges.
+We follow a Test-Driven Development methodology to ensure robust functionality and rapid feedback.
+Each helper class is configured to use a "gold standard" model and tool by default, with tests enforcing high performance, accuracy, and reproducibility.
+A forthcoming comparison chart will guide users to the best models and tools for their specific needs.

 ## Setting it up